brenns10/talks/_posts/2015-09-06-irc-and-lulu.md

 ## What is IRC?

-- A chat protocol
 - **I**nternet **R**elay **C**hat
-- Older than the Web (IRC created in 1988, vs Web proposed by Tim Berners-Lee 1989).
+- A chat protocol used all over the world.
+- Anyone connected to the same server can chat with others on it.
 - We host our own [IRC server](http://irc.case.edu)!
-- You run a "client" on your computer, point it at our server, and talk with other HacSoc people!

 {{site.nextslide}}